Glencoe Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Glencoe’s MS4 Program

-After dethatching, exposed clay soils in Glencoe are highly susceptible to erosion and sediment runoff, which can impact the Lake Michigan watershed.
-The Village operates under an MS4 (Municipal Separate Storm Sewer System) permit, requiring strict stormwater management practices.
-Key requirements include:
+After dethatching, exposed clay soils are highly susceptible to erosion and sediment runoff, which can impact the Lake Michigan watershed.
+Glencoe participates in the Municipal Separate Storm Sewer System (MS4) program, requiring:

 - Immediate overseeding within 24-48 hours to stabilize soil

-- Use of erosion control blankets on slopes over 10-15%
+- Use of erosion control blankets or mulch on slopes over 10-15%

 - Temporary seeding or mulching if overseeding is delayed